-In the second survey on April 28, we discussed the effectiveness of government measures more deeply.
-We asked a separate assessment of measures aimed at limiting COVID-19 infections, aimed at mitigating negative economic consequences and aimed at mitigating negative social consequences.
-75% of the respondents thought that the measures against the spread of the virus were effective (score 5, 6 or 7 on a scale of 7).
+In the second survey and third survey, we discussed the effectiveness of government measures more deeply.
+We asked for a separate assessment of measures aimed at (a) limiting COVID-19 infections (epidemiological measures), (b) mitigating negative economic consequences, and (c) mitigating negative social consequences of the COVID-19 crisis.
+Figure 5 shows the results.
+On April 28, 75% of the respondents thought that the measures to limit the COVID-19 infections were effective (score 5, 6 or 7 on a scale of 7).
 About 13% found the measures rather not or completely not effective (score 1, 2 or 3 on a scale of 7).
-The effectiveness of economic and especially social measures is assessed less positively.
-43% are sceptical of the effectiveness of the measures to counteract negative economic effects.
+The effectiveness of economic and especially social measures is assessed less positively: only 43% believed in the effectiveness of the measures to counteract negative economic effects.
 Almost 50% of the respondents did not believe the social measures to be effective.
-Only 31% of respondents judges these measures effective, as shown in figure 6.
+Only 31% of respondents judges these measures to be rather or completely effective, as shown in figure 6.
+Similar results can be found on May 26.
+Measures aimed at limiting infections were deemed rather to completely effective by 67%, while economic and social measures were only positively assessed by respectively 39% and 27%.